NLP-2025/NLP-Project-CounterSpeech/README.md

 This repository contains implementation of various models for generating counter-speech responses to harmful content.
 The project compares different architectural approaches against baseline models.

+## Abstract

+We explore intent-specific counterspeech generation to tackle hate speech online.
+Using the IntentCONAN v2 dataset—with 9,532 training examples balanced across four rhetorical intents (Informative, Denouncing, Questioning, and Positive)—we propose a modular framework with a shared HateBERT encoder and intent-specific BART decoders.
+We investigate three fusion mechanisms (Linear, Shared, and Cross Attention) to combine hate speech embeddings with intent representations.
+For evaluation, we introduce DialoRank, a zero-shot DialoGPT method that ranks responses by intent relevance.
+Results show our intent-aware models outperform DialoGPT and GPS baselines across lexical and semantic metrics, with SharedFusion achieving the best performance (ROUGE-1: 0.251, METEOR: 0.158, BERTScore F1: 0.871).
+Our findings highlight the effectiveness of intent conditioning for generating contextually appropriate and rhetorically impactful counterspeech.

 ## Models Implemented

 ### Baselines